Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 “I would ask for a reset of this,” Rowse said.

-He said he didn’t necessarily know if returning cars to State Street would boost sales to downtown retail shops.
+He said he didn’t know whether returning cars to State Street would boost sales at downtown retail shops.

 “Are cars going to bring that back?”
 Rowse asked.
 “I don’t know.
 But what I know is what is there now is not working.”

-But Polyzoides, the architect hired by the city at a cost of about $500,000, offered a different perspective.
+But Polyzoides, the architect hired by the city for about $500,000, offered a different perspective.